CaioGiani/InstanceChecker/readme.md

    ![Interface_annotation_list](docs/Interface_annotation_list.png)
 4. You can also double click the existing box to edit current annotation.
 5. Click **[Accept]** or **[Abort]** to save or cancel the modification.
-    ==Note that if you don't do that, the software will not allow you to go to other images.==
+    >Note that if you don't do that, the software will not allow you to go to other images.
 6. Click '**Next**' or '**Previous**' to switch to the next or previous image.

 ### Contact Information